 Helpful reveals that networking is much more than just meeting new people; it’s about embracing the world with a spirit of helpfulness to create, freshen, and strengthen deep human connections.

 Readers will learn to master the ultimate networking question (and how to deal with the world’s worst networking question!), networking strategies for introverts and extroverts, the nuts and bolts of using LinkedIn to build a network, and much more.

 Helpful is a four-part journey into the world of professional networking.
 Part I — Preparation, makes the case for networking and tells how it grew out of my life experience and ineptitude at savvy networking.
 Part II — The Networking Mindset, defines how to think about networking, framing it in a way that makes it natural and inviting.
 Part III — Networking in Action, takes the newfound mindset for networking and puts it into practice across a variety of scenarios ranging from your LinkedIn profile to effectively working a room at conferences and large events.
 Finally, Part IV — Networking at Work, shows how our basic mindset of networking applies within teams and organizations, becoming an a valuable career tool and a transformational cultural norm.

 Whether you’re a natural at networking or dread it like tax day, Helpful will forever change the way you practice networking and building relationships, professional and otherwise.

 Helpful is a book about professional networking.
 It's also a book about life, careers, and building great teams.
-It is at once a manifesto about how we should treat one another as well as an insanely practical guide on what to do and say when networking.
+It is at once a manifesto about how we should treat one another as well as an insanely practical guide on what to do and say build and maintain professional relationships in meaningful ways.
 My hope is that Helpful enables people to build more satisfying careers while also creating a positive shift in how we engage with the world.